gamesbook/protograf/docs/source/deck_command.rst

   **spacing_x** and/or **spacing_y** to set spacing specifically for the
   horizontal or vertical direction respectively.
 - **stroke** - sets the color of the card's border; defaults to ``black``
+- **zones** - a list that defines shapes that must appear on one or more pages

 ..
 HINT::

     The one property that does not appear with the ``Deck()`` command is the option to export the cards as individual PNG images.
 To this you need to add ``cards=True`` to the :ref:`Save() <save-command>` command.

 .. _property-examples: